Wicklow’s Johnny Magee enviously eyes up Dublin’s pool of talent

 They share Dublin’s entire southern borderline, the same language and currency and culture, yet in Gaelic football terms may as well be a world apart.
 So should Wicklow benefit from a more liberal cross-border agreement?

 Johnny Magee thinks so – and he has seen things from both sides.
-Now in his third season as Wicklow manager, Magee won two Leinster titles with Dublin and also captained Kilmacud Crokes to an All-Ireland club title in 2009: his best hope for Wicklow this season is promotion from division four of the Allianz Football League, something the county hasn’t managed in more a decade.
+Now in his third season as Wicklow manager, Magee won two Leinster titles with Dublin and also captained Kilmacud Crokes to an All-Ireland club title in 2009: his best hope for Wicklow this season is promotion from division four of the Allianz Football League.

 Dublin, meanwhile, are going for a fifth league title in succession, having just won the O’Byrne Cup with their “third” or rather developmental panel.
 Only a handful of those will go on to play for Dublin, while Magee would be gladly get his hands on even one of them.